delan/www.azabani.com/_posts/2022-09-01-meet-the-css-highlight-pseudos.md

 [^2]: See [this demo](https://codepen.io/dazabani13/full/KKqzOJp) for more details.

 Chromium 108 includes ::spelling-error and ::grammar-error as an experimental feature, together with the new ‘text-decoration-line’ values ‘spelling-error’ and ‘grammar-error’.
+Chromium 111 enables highlight inheritance for ::selection and ::target-text as an experimental feature, in addition to ::highlight() and the spelling and grammar pseudos (which always use highlight inheritance).
 You can enable these features at

 > chrome://flags/#enable-experimental-web-platform-features